loading spinner

 As Dr. Robert Waldinger from Harvard's longevity study puts it: "Personal connection creates mental and emotional stimulation, which are automatic mood boosters, while isolation is a mood buster."

 Commit to having at least one meaningful 5-minute interaction with someone important to you every single day.
-This isn't about small talk - it's about genuine connection where you're fully present, engaged, and looking for ways to show kindness or support.
+This isn't about small talk.
+It's about genuine connection where you're fully present, engaged, and looking for ways to show kindness or support.

 To stick with this habit:

-Make it Obvious: Add key relationship check-ins to your calendar—schedule regular calls with family, coffee dates with friends, and important birthdays or anniversaries.
+• Make it Obvious: Add key relationship check-ins to your calendar.
+Schedule regular calls with family, coffee dates with friends, and important birthdays or anniversaries.

 Read More: How to Heal from a Toxic Relationship